vikbert/awshell/README.md

 # AwShell

-Awesome shell to manage the command with pretty output for the command usage
+A simple shell to manage the commands with pretty output for the command usage

 ![](awshell.png)